CenturyLink Field Event Center, home to boat shows and concerts, will become a field hospital during coronavirus pandemic

 “We will work quickly with the Department of Defense and other federal agencies to ensure that this field hospital is set up and ready to receive patients soon,” she said.

-The facility will be built by soldiers from the 627th Army Hospital in Fort Carson, Colorado, who arrived Friday at King County International Airport (Boeing Field).
+The facility will be staffed by soldiers from the 627th Army Hospital in Fort Carson, Colorado, who arrived Friday at King County International Airport (Boeing Field).
 Materials for the hospital will arrive by truck from Colorado.